nobodyishappy/tp/docs/UserGuide.md

   e.g. `2103t 2101` will return `2101 CA3`, `2103t milestone`

 Result:
+* If no matching task name is found, an empty list is displayed.
+* If the search find at least one task, all tasks found will be displayed as a sorted task list.

 Examples:
 * `findtask implement` returns `implement findpriority` and `implement mass ops`